Updated on May 8, 2023

 #2 – Dog Fleas (Ctenocephalides canis)

 A close relative of cat fleas in appearance and… tastes, the dog flea primarily affects dogs with a close secondary preference for cats.
-Much like the cat flea, dog fleas will attack other animals when the primary hosts aren’t available, including humans.
+Much like the feline variant, dog fleas will attack other animals when the primary hosts aren’t available, including humans.

-There are two visible differences between the species, however.
+There are two visible differences between these two species.
 Dog fleas have more rounded heads while cat fleas are more elongated, and dog fleas have two additional notches in their hind legs.

 Signs Your Dog Has Fleas